MetOffice/simulation-systems/source/WorkingPractices/approvals.rst

     able to guide your change to fit in with the bigger picture of what is happening.

-Code Owners are good candidates for choosing a SciTech reviewer, and you should consider this early in the process so that you can involve them in design decisions.
+Code Owners are good candidates for choosing as a SciTech reviewer.

 Config Owner
 ------------